-In 2005 and 2011, the partners in the Puget Sound Maritime Air Forum, consisting of the ports of
+In 2005, 2011 and 2016 the partners in the Puget Sound Maritime Air Forum, consisting of the ports of Tacoma, Seattle, Anacortes, Everett and Olympia; along with Washington State Ferries, Puget Sound Clean Air Agency, Western States Petroleum Association, Pacific Merchant Shipping Association, and others, collaborated on the development of a Puget Sound Maritime Air Emissions Inventory.
+The

-Tacoma, Seattle, Anacortes, Everett and Olympia: along with Washington State Ferries, Puget Sound Clean Air Agency, Western States Petroleum Association, Pacific Merchant Shipping Association, and others, collaborated on the development of a Puget Sound Maritime Air Emissions Inventory.
-The 2005 inventory formed the basis of the Northwest Ports Clean Air Strategy.
-The next inventory will be based on emissions in calendar year 2016 and is underway.
-As the largest port authority in the Puget Sound Maritime Air Forum, the NWSA will manage the 2016 inventory.
-The results of the 2016 inventory will be used to assess progress in meeting goals and targets of the Northwest Ports Clean Air Strategy and are expected to be completed by December of this year.
-A scenario tool will also be deployed based on the data collected in the inventories.
-This tool will help Ports evaluate the effectiveness of proposed technology upgrades and new emission reduction programs.
+2005 inventory formed the basis of the Northwest Ports Clean Air Strategy.
+The latest inventory was based on emissions in calendar year 2016 and was completed in early 2018.
+As the largest port authority in the Puget Sound Maritime Air Forum, the NWSA managed the 2016 inventory.
+The results of the 2016 inventory demonstrated that we met both our overarching diesel particulate reductions goals and our greenhouse gas reductions goals four years earlier than anticipated.
+A scenario tool was also deployed based on the data collected in the inventories.
+This tool helps Ports evaluate the effectiveness of proposed technology upgrades and new emission reduction programs.